ForgeRock/forgeops/docker/ds/README.md

 ## Backup/restore considerations

-DS backups via the `dsbackup create` commands contain user data and its replication metadata.
+PingDS backups via the `dsbackup create` commands contain user data and its replication metadata.
 The metadata must refer to the current contents of the changelog, to avoid divergences, meaning restoring the backup implies knowledge of when it was taken.
 If it was taken within the replication purge delay interval, it can be used to restore a pod or the entire deployment; if it is older than the replication purge delay it can only be used to restore the entire deployment.